Metastatic breast cancer: Experimental therapies

 Treatment of metastatic breast cancer is currently an active area of research.
 Several medications are in development or in phase I/II trials.
-Typically new medications and treatments are first tested in metastatic cancer before trials in primary cancer are attempted.

-Another area of research is finding combination treatments which provide higher efficacy with reduced toxicity and side effects.
+Typically, new medications and treatments are first tested in metastatic cancer before trials in primary cancer are attempted.
+Another area of research aims to find combination treatments that provide higher efficacy with reduced toxicity and side effects.